Compiling Codes on Hopper

 PGI Compilers (C/C++/Fortran)

 The Portland Group compilers are the default compilers on Hopper and should be accessed via the ftn, cc and CC compiler wrappers.
 They are the defaults for historical reasons, not because NERSC recommends them above the other available compilers.
+Significant PGI compiler bugs that affect NERSC users are listed at PGI compiler bugs.

 Based on our experience with benchmarks described below, NERSC recommends the following compiler flags for basic usage: -fast or -fastsse.